 UBS WARBURG ENERGY ANNOUNCES LAUNCH OF UBSWenergy.com

 Houston, February 11, 2002 – UBS Warburg Energy announced today that UBSWenergy.com is now live and that customers may begin transacting via the site today.
 UBSWenergy.com replaces EnronOnline and provides real-time bid and offer prices for North American natural gas and power products.
-Physical gas and power products are expected to be added to the site in the second quarter.

 “We are excited to launch UBSWenergy.com and believe that the capabilities of UBS Warburg Energy, backed by the commitment and credit rating of UBS will provide a competitive and liquid energy market to our customers,” said Greg Whalley, managing director and head of UBS Warburg Energy.

-Customers interested in transacting via the site can register by visiting UBSenergy.com.
+Customers interested in transacting via the site can register by visiting UBSWenergy.com.
 All transactions on the website are backed by the AA+ credit rating of UBS AG.

 UBS Warburg has assumed none of Enron’s past, current or future liabilities or trading positions.